TNanukem/EPCSAC/README.md

 - Simulate their algorithms using a set of parameters.
 - Comparing the results of their algorithms with other algorithms on the platform.
 - Seeing the comparative results on an online dashboard.

-# Under development

-The immediate next steps of development are:

-- Improved reproducibility and metrics of results.
-- Users and algorithms pages.
+- Search for users and algorithms inside the platform
-- Unit tests creation.
-- Refactor of the code.

-After all these steps are concluded, version 1.0 will be released.

 # Contributing